KeyboardKit/website/_includes/kankoda/licenses/terms.md

 ### Validation

-All licenses, except yearly Gold licenses, require server validation.
-The result is cached to handle temporary connectivity loss, but the product must perform regular server validation.
+All licenses, except yearly Gold licenses (where applicable) and custom licenses, are validated with a network call.
+The SDK can handle temporary connectivity loss, but requires regular validations.

+Yearly Gold licenses (where applicable) and all custom licenses are encoded into the binary product and validated on-device, without the need for network validation.

 ### Additions